Tiger-Jython/Robotics-Libraries/README.md

-# TigerJython Robotics Libraries
+TigerJython Robotics Libraries

-This Repo contains all TigerJython robotics scripts.
-Also a minification script to minimize memory utilized by the library.
-For simple integration into other applications, we also provide a json file which contains all the minimized libraries.
+This repository contains all TigerJython robotics modules, as well as a minification script.
+The minification is done to minimize memory usage of the libraries.
+For simple integration into other applications, we also provide a JSON file that contains all the minimized libraries.

 The following files are taken from the [APLU Libraries](https://github.com/Tiger-Jython/Aplu-Libraries)
 - callibot.py